puttipongchut/react_imagesearch/README.md

-A simple task management app built using react.js
+An Image Search app built using react.js + vite